Siege of Perth (1339): Aftermath

 Following his surrender, Ughtred faced accusations of cowardice and in October 1339 succeeded in clearing his name during an inquiry in parliament.

-After the capture of Perth and Cupar the Bruce faction besieged Stirling Castle, but quarrels between the nobles led to the departure of the earl of Ross.
-Stirling would later fall in 1342, the same year as Roxburgh and after the Bruce faction had reclaimed Edinburgh in 1341.
-David was able to return to Scotland in June 1341.
+After the capture of Perth and Cupar the Bruce faction besieged Stirling Castle, but quarrels between the nobles led to the departure of the Earl of Ross.The Bruce faction had reclaimed Edinburgh in 1341 and David was able to return to Scotland in June.
+Stirling fell in 1342, the same year as Roxburgh.

 David was compelled to attack England, partly to receive recognition of his right to the Scottish throne and partly out of gratitude to France.
 This led to his capture in October 1346 at the battle of Neville's Cross in County Durham.
 He would be released in October 1357 following negotiations which included him being recognised as king by the English.
 Balliol had ceded his claim to the throne to Edward in 1356, pleading infirmity and old age.
 In return he received an annuity of 2,000 pounds which was paid until his death in 1364.